weareblahs/covidcases/README.md

 # Social Media Integration

-Real-time data updated every hour showing on shared links as image when you share `https://weareblahs.github.io/covidcases` as a website on Facebook and Twitter.
-Coming soon!
+An image of cases should be popped up if you share this website on Facebook or Twitter when you put this URL (`https://weareblahs.github.io/covidcases` ).

 # Dark mode